canonical/certification-docs/Self-Test_Guide.rst

 ``submission_<DATECODE>.html`` in a web browser.
-This enables you to quickly spot failed tests because they're highlighted in red with a "FAILED" notation in the Result column, whereas passed tests acquire a green color, with the word "PASSED."
+This enables you to quickly spot failed tests because they're highlighted in red with a "failed" notation in the Result column, whereas passed tests acquire a green color, with the word "passed."
 Note, however, that *a failed test does not necessarily denote a failed certification*.
 Reasons a test might fail but still enable a certification to pass include the following: